NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 Answer:(b)

-Natural resources occur naturally within an environment that exists relatively undisturbed by a human, in a natural form.
+Natural resources occur naturally within an environment that exists relatively undisturbed by humans, in a natural form.
 A ‘natural resource’ is a substance/commodity of nature which is very useful to mankind.
-These are air, water, soil etc.
+These are air, water, soil, etc.

 (a) These can be present anywhere, not necessarily only on land.

-(b) These are a gift of nature which are very useful to mankind.
+(b) These are gifts of nature that is very useful to mankind.

 (c) These are not man-made substances.

-(d) These can be present anywhere, not necessarily available only in the forest
+(d) These can be present anywhere, not necessarily only in the forest

 Question:4

-The main cause for abundant coliform bacteria in the river Ganga is
+The main cause for the abundance coliform bacteria in the river Ganga is

 (c) washing of clothes